Honey culture tests to detect American foulbrood

 The detection of AFB spores in honey, or an outbreak of AFB in an apiary, is not an indication of a beekeeper's ability to manage bees.
 It is however, important to be on the lookout for this disease and control it immediately in order to minimise losses of bee colonies, hives and honey production.
-The Livestock Disease Control Act 1994 requires that outbreaks of AFB be reported to the Department of Environment and Primary Industries.
+The Livestock Disease Control Act 1994 requires that outbreaks of AFB be reported to the department.

 Beekeepers can have honey tested by Gribbles Veterinary Pathology but they must pay Gribbles for this service.
 Contact Michelle Riko on (03) 9538 6718 or the Gribbles Help Desk on 1300 307 190 for supply of sample kits and information including cost.

 Here are some examples of how honey tests can help beekeepers:

 - beekeepers receive information about AFB for each yard of bees they keep when a sample of honey from each yard is tested.